 We deliver Shropshire Seaweed free to all UK customers and offer fantastic rates to growers in Europe and beyond

 We use Parcelforce to offer a free, next-working-day delivery service to all customers in England and Wales on orders placed before 2pm.
 Customers in Scotland and Northern Ireland recieve free delivery within two working days of their order.
 Not from the UK?
-We also offer great, flat-fee international rates, including £6 per order to Ireland, France and Germany, and £10 per order to Spain, Italy and Portugal.
+We also offer great, flat-fee international rates, including £8.50 per order to Ireland, France and Germany, and £12.50 per order to Italy.

 Everything you need to know about what's inside Shropshire Seaweed.

 Got a question about Shropshire Seaweed?
-Fill in the form below and we'll get right back to you.
+Email us and we'll get right back to you.

 Email any questions you have about our products to firstname.lastname@example.org.
 We endeavour to answer all product questions and queries within 48 hours - but we'll usually get back to our customers a lot quicker than that.